lupyuen/lupyuen.github.io/src/spi2.md

     spi_test
     ```

-1. We should see every byte transmitted and received over SPI...
+1. We should see every byte transmitted and received over SPI.

     (Thanks to SPI Logging!)

+    The pic below shows that our app has transmitted the string __"Hello World"__ (plus the terminating null) over SPI.

+    But because we're not connected to any SPI Device, we don't receive any meaningful response.
+(It's all __0xFF__)

     ![SPI Test App](https://lupyuen.github.io/images/spi2-app3.png)